ronaldbosma/azure-apim-plantuml/README.md

 | Subscription | ![Subscription](./dist/v1/sprites/Subscription.svg) | `ApimSubscription` | `$ApimSubscription(alias, "label")` |
 | User | ![User](./dist/v1/sprites/User.svg) | `ApimUser` | `$ApimUser(alias, "label")` |

+All macros take an `alias` and `label` as parameters.
+The `alias` serves as a unique identifier for the resource and can be used to establish relationships between resources.
+The `label` is the text displayed alongside the icon.

 ### API Operations

 You can add operations to an API using the `ApimAPIOperation` macro.
 This macro renders the operations as a table inside a note attached to the API.